 Summit Lake (above Indian Creek Reservoir): No report.

-JUNE LAKE LOOP AREA, CALIF: Susie Greilich reported:
+JUNE LAKE LOOP AREA, CALIF: Suzie Greilich reported:

-June Lake: Troll with 7-9 colors of leadcore line with red dot Needlefish lures.
+June Lake: Nice cutthroats.
+Troll 6-9 colors of leadcore line with red dot or frog Needlefish lures.

 LOWER KINNEY LAKE: No report.

 KIRMAN (CARMEN) LAKE: No report.